 Sequence, Package, SQL Query, Connection Description: Finds the selected object in the Browser window.
 Refresh Applies to: Loaded Root Node Description: Reloads the details of the current loaded data model.
 This is necessary when objects are added, changed or deleted by other users or when the changes are performed outside of the Database Builder.
 Add new <type></type> Applies to: Folder, Table, View, Procedure, Function, Sequence, Package, SQL Query, Connection Description: Creates a new object of the specified type.
 Clone <name></name> Applies to: Folder, Table, View, Procedure, Function, Sequence, Package, SQL Query, Connection Description: Makes a new copy of the selected object.
 When you select this option, a prompt displays on which you set the name and owner of the new object.
 For Table objects, you can choose which existing constraints should be copied (and set a name for each one) along with which Foreign Keys should be copied.
 For SQL-based objects, you can make any necessary changes to the SQL for the new element.
 Delete <name></name> Applies To: Table, View, Procedure, Function, Sequence, Package, SQL Query, Connection Description: Permanently deletes the selected object from the repository.
-Add new Foreign Key on <name></name> Applies to: Table Description: Creates a new relationship between the selected Table and another one, then shows the 'Foreign Key Constraint' screen for the new relationship.
+Add new Foreign Key on Applies to: Table <name></name> Description: Creates a new relationship between the selected Table and another one, then shows the 'Foreign Key Constraint' screen for the new relationship.
 SQL Object Properties Applies to: View, Procedure, Function, Sequence Description: Opens the 'SQL Object Editor' screen.
 Edit Applies to: SQL Query Description: Loads the SQL (as defined in the selected element) into the SQL Scratch Pad.
 Run Applies to: SQL Query Description: Loads the SQL in the SQL Scratch Pad and runs it.
 If there is no active connection, you are prompted to select one.
-Set as active DB Applies to: Connection Connection Description: Flags the selected Database Connection as the active one for the current session.
+Set as active DB Connection Applies to: Connection Description: Flags the selected Database Connection as the active one for the current session.
 Set as Default DB Connection Applies to: Connection Description: Flags the selected Database Connection as the active one each time the data model is loaded.
-DB Connection Properties Applies to: Connection Description: Opens the 'Database Connection Properties' screen, to manage the connection settings.
+DD Connection Draw auti Applies to: Connection DB Connection Properties + ADDITES TO CONNECTION